wpilibsuite/allwpilib/design-docs/opmodes.md

 # Requirements and Desirable Features

 For competition, matches usually consist of an autonomous period followed by a teleoperated period.
 FTC and FRC currently have different amounts of operator interaction.
-In FRC, the time period between auto and teleop is very short (can be <1 second some years), and so it's a requirement for FRC that both the auto and teleop modes be able to be pre-selected by the operator prior to the start of the match, and for the DS to handle automatically transitioning between these modes.
-In FTC, there is currently no FMS, and so a longer delay between auto and teleop is common to allow teams to pick up controllers, but pre-selecting a teleop mode enables a more efficient transition to teleop, so having this feature benefits FTC use cases as well.
+In FRC, the time period between auto and teleop is very short (can be <1 second some years), and so it's a requirement for FRC that both the auto and teleop opmodes be able to be pre-selected by the operator prior to the start of the match, and for the DS to handle automatically transitioning between these opmodes.
+In FTC, there is currently no FMS, and so a longer delay between auto and teleop is common to allow teams to pick up controllers, but pre-selecting a teleop opmode enables a more efficient transition to teleop, so having this feature benefits FTC use cases as well.

-It is not a requirement to support different programming languages for different operator-selectable modes (e.g. auto in Python, teleop in Java).
+It is not a requirement to support different programming languages for different operator-selectable opmodes (e.g. auto in Python, teleop in Java).
 Supporting this would require completely terminating the robot executable and starting a new robot executable (and re-initializing all the hardware), which can take a substantial and variable amount of time to complete.
-This is very undesirable for FRC due to the short transition from auto to teleop; although it's less problematic for FTC, it makes sharing state between modes essentially impossible, and sharing hardware configurations is also difficult.
+This is very undesirable for FRC due to the short transition from auto to teleop; although it's less problematic for FTC, it makes sharing state between opmodes essentially impossible, and sharing hardware configurations is also difficult.

 Similarly, it is not a requirement to support running the same robot project on entirely different physical robots.
 That situation is better handled through entirely separate robot projects that define the unique hardware configuration.

 A clear enable/disable in the Driver Station that disables all robot actuators when disabled is a requirement because it is a safety-critical feature for FRC due to the size and power of FRC robots.

 The enabled "Init" step in the 2025 FTC SDK/DS is not a requirement due to anticipated rule changes.
-However, performing initialization of modes while the robot is still disabled is a requirement for both FTC and FRC, as it's important for user code to be able to do expensive mode-specific operations (e.g. computing autonomous paths) prior to actually starting the match.
+However, performing initialization of opmodes while the robot is still disabled is a requirement for both FTC and FRC, as it's important for user code to be able to do expensive opmode-specific operations (e.g. computing autonomous paths) prior to actually starting the match.

 Providing the top-level teleop, autonomous, and test selection available in the 2025 FRC driver station is desirable and has few downsides for either program.
-In combination with code specifying the applicable modes (also desirable), this allows for filtering down of selectable modes.
+In combination with code specifying the applicable opmodes (also desirable), this allows for filtering down of selectable opmodes.
 The "practice" mode feature of the 2025 FRC driver station which automatically transitions between modes based on time is a very useful tool for teams to simulate match transitions at home and should be retained, but should be renamed to reduce confusion, particularly as this mode is likely to be used for FTC matches without a FMS, "match" mode could be a good name for this feature.

 # Design

 ## Overview / Key Features

 - DS provides a prominent enable/disable state control and a teleop/auto/test/match selector.
-For teleop/auto/test, enabling the robot immediately starts execution of the selected mode; in match mode, a match sequence is followed (auto mode followed by a disabled delay, followed by teleop mode).
+For teleop/auto/test, enabling the robot immediately starts execution of the selected opmode; in match mode, a match sequence is followed (auto mode followed by a disabled delay, followed by teleop mode).

-- DS provides drop-down selector(s) for the user-defined modes; these are filtered based on the top-level mode selector (e.g. if auto is selected, a single drop-down selector of just the auto modes is provided).
-For match mode or when FMS-attached, two drop downs are provided (one for auto mode selection and one for teleop mode selection).
+- DS provides drop-down selector(s) for the user-defined opmodes; these are filtered based on the top-level mode selector (e.g. if auto is selected, a single drop-down selector of just the auto opmodes is provided).
+For match mode or when FMS-attached, two drop downs are provided (one for auto opmode selection and one for teleop opmode selection).
 The drop-down selector provides grouped categories as specified by the robot program.

 - Robot programs are structured to have a top-level Robot class (e.g. motors/sensors/subsystems); this is also where robot-wide initialization is performed (in the class constructor or static initializer block).
 The Robot class provides overrideable periodic type functions for users to run code when the robot is disabled.

-- Modes are usually registered via annotation of classes.
+- OpModes are usually registered via annotation of classes.
 These annotations may specify a name (or default to the class name), group name (for grouping of routines in the selection list), and description.
-Annotations are used to specify whether the class is a teleop, auto, or test mode.
+Annotations are used to specify whether the class is a teleop, auto, or test opmode.

-- Modes may also be registered via annotation of functions (in the Robot class only) or via explicit function calls.
+- OpModes may also be registered via annotation of functions (in the Robot class only) or via explicit function calls.
 As C++ does not support annotations, function call registration is the only available method in that language.

-- For maximum flexibility, all code in the robot project has access to the enable/disable state, the overall robot teleop/auto/test mode, and the selected modes for teleop, auto, and test (even when the robot is disabled).
+- For maximum flexibility, all code in the robot project has access to the enable/disable state, the overall robot teleop/auto/test mode, and the selected opmodes for teleop, auto, and test (even when the robot is disabled).

-- Modes may be periodic or linear (or custom).
-The Robot base class handles switching between modes and mode object instance creation.
-Mode objects are constructed when the drop-down selection is made in the DS and run when the robot is enabled.
+- OpModes may be periodic or linear (or custom).
+The Robot base class handles switching between opmodes and opmode object instance creation.
+OpMode objects are constructed when the drop-down selection is made in the DS and run when the robot is enabled.

-How modes work with the command-based framework is described in [a separate design document](modes-commandbased.md).
+How opmodes work with the command-based framework is described in [a separate design document](opmodes-commandbased.md).

 ## Driver Station